Alkaline Phosphatase (ALP) Test

 Is any test preparation needed to ensure the quality of the sample?

-Fasting is preferred but not required for this test.
+Fasting is preferred but not essential for this test.
 Eating a meal can increase the ALP level slightly for a few hours in some people.
 It is usually better to do the test after fasting overnight.
 In this case, only water is permitted.

 How is it used?

 When a person has evidence of liver disease, very high ALP levels can tell the doctor that the person’s bile ducts are somehow partially or totally blocked or inflamed.
 Often, ALP is high in people who have cancer that has spread to the liver or the bones, and doctors can do further testing to see if this has happened.
-If a person with bone or liver cancer responds to treatment, ALP levels will decrease.
+If a person with bone or liver cancer responds to treatment, ALP levels will usually decrease.
 When a person has high levels of ALP, and the doctor is unsure why, ALP isoenzymes might be requested to try to determine the cause.

 When is it requested?

 ALP is generally part of a routine laboratory test profiles called liver function tests or bone profile.
 It is usually requested with several other tests if a patient has symptoms of a liver or bone disorder.